HubSpot/hubspot-cli/acceptance-tests/README.md

 ### Running Locally

-1. Run `lerna bootstrap` to install dependencies
+1. Run `yarn` to install dependencies
 2. Run `yarn test-cli` from the root of the CLI repo

 **NOTE:** Include the `--debug` flag for more verbose output